Innokenty Annensky: Poetic assessment

 Annensky was interested in Symbolism, and he followed its growth in both Europe and Russia.
 This, combined with his knowledge of poetry, can be seen in his verses.
-Setchkarev, author of the first critical study of Annensky, claims that Annensky was likely the "most pessimistic of the Russian Symbolists".
+Setchkarev, the author of the first critical study of Annensky, claims that Annensky was likely the "most pessimistic of the Russian Symbolists".
 Annensky saw life as a "wicked enchantment" and an unhappy nightmare that he knew would end in death.
 The specificities and unknowns of death raise questions within Symbolist poetry, and it has a particularly strong position in Annensky's poetry.
 He sensed that life was nothing without the inescapable concept of death and wrote often about symbols of life and time.

 Shown below are the poems "October Myth" and "Tears Fall in My Heart" by Annensky and the French Symbolist Verlaine respectively.
 "October Myth" showcases Annensky's poetic style while taking inspiration from "Tears Fall in My Heart," displaying a contrast between Annensky's poetry and French Symbolism.